KoyyadaRohith/Cyber-Black-Squad-Platform/README.md

 Version 1.0

-## 📄 License
+## 📜 License

-This project is proprietary software.
-All rights reserved.
+This project is licensed under the MIT License.
+See the LICENSE file for details.